tensorflow/lingvo/lingvo/tasks/mt/README.md

 ## Setting up your cluster
-We provide a script running a docker fleet as an debugging example (`lingvo/run_distributed.py`).
+We provide a script running a docker fleet as an debugging example (`lingvo/docker/run_distributed.py`).
 Please take a look at the script to see the cluster configuration.

 ### Shared filesystem
 You will need a cluster with a distributed filesystem, such as `HDFS`, `NFS`, `sshfs`, or Google [filestore](https://cloud.google.com/filestore/).
-The filesystem will be used to store the checkpoints and the tarball containing the source.
+The filesystem will be used to store the checkpoints and the trainer binary.

 The shared filesystem must mount the data and the log directory, possibly in two different directories.